 Problem Statement

-To learn the pattern from dataset and make accurate predictions, this project facing these major problems:
+To learn the pattern from the dataset and make accurate predictions, this project facing these major problems:

-Unbalanced data: Over 95% job ads in training dataset is legitimate, fraudulent job ads only a small portion.
+Unbalanced data: Over 95% of job ads in the training dataset are legitimate, fraudulent job ads only a small portion.

-Structured vs Unstructured Data: A job ad is a combination of structured data (e.g. location, salary range…) and unstructured data (text like description of a job).
+Structured vs Unstructured Data: A job ad is a combination of structured data (e.g. location, salary range…) and unstructured data (text like the description of a job).
 Our machine learning algorithm needs to learn these two kinds simultaneously to make unbiased predictions.

 Project Objective

 The object of our project is to build a web-based system to help job seekers to find potential fraudulent job ads.
 Users can enter job ads’ information through a web page then the system will predict if this ad is fake or not and return the result.
-Our team is expected to use and apply various techniques learned in the Graduate Cert in Pattern Recognition Systems and other modules in MTech course.
+Our team is expected to use and apply various techniques learned in the Graduate Cert in Pattern Recognition Systems and other modules in the MTech course.

 Project Scope